 - 1/4 teaspoon salt

-- When cooked, run the beets under cold water in the sink and rub off the skins.
+- When cooked, drain the water and run the beets under cold water and gently rub off the skins.

-- Blend or mash the beetroots until slightly smooth but still some ‘chunks’ remaining.
+- In a large bowl, blend the beetroots until slightly smooth but still some ‘chunks’ remaining.

-- Melt the chocolate (85grams) over a double boiler (or place the chopped chocolate in a bowl, cover with cling film and microwave on low for approximately 1 minute until chocolate has just melted.
-When you remove from the microwave, stir quickly to melt any pieces that are still solid).
+- Melt the dark chocolate over a double boiler.
+Or, place the chopped chocolate in a bowl, cover with cling film and microwave on low for approximately 1 minute until chocolate has just melted.
+When you remove from the microwave, stir quickly to melt any pieces that are still solid.

 - In a separate bowl, whisk together the eggs, sugar and oil.

-- Sift the cocoa.
-Add this and the almond meal (or plain flour), baking powder and salt to the beet batter.
+- Sift the cocoa and add this, the almond meal, baking powder and salt to the beet batter.

-- Fold just until everything is combined.
-Don’t over mix the batter.
+- Fold until everything is combined.
+Again, don’t over mix the batter.